lock14/stats_library/README.md

 NOTE: I have only verified that these classes are working correctly
       in so far that I have coded the algorithms correctly.
-If you are looking for a statistical package that offers a high guaratee of numerical accuracy, then please look elsewhere.
+If you are looking for a statistical package that offers a high guarantee of numerical accuracy, then please look elsewhere.